QryptInc/qseed/README.md

     [2024-02-29T15:02:40.842Z] Pushed 48 bytes of quantum seed material to the HSM.
     [2024-02-29T15:02:51.349Z] Pushed 48 bytes of quantum seed material to the HSM.
     [2024-02-29T15:03:01.904Z] Pushed 48 bytes of quantum seed material to the HSM.
     ```

+# Install using Debian Package
+This section covers how to install the qseed application using the prebuilt debian package.

+1. Download the [debian package](https://github.com/QryptInc/qseed/releases) from github.

+2. Install the debian package.
+    ```
+    apt install ./qseed_0.1-1.deb
+    ```

+3. Show package information.
+    ```
+    apt show qseed
+    ```

 # Build